GameSense Info Centres

 Help Line at 1-866-332-2322 (Alberta only).

-The centres are staffed by representatives who meet with casino
+The centres are staffed by advisors who meet with casino

 customers and/or interested family and friends, to discuss, educate